Project Based Learning Electives provided by the Berrien Springs Virtual Academy

 Location: various locations, see syllabus for details

-As you restore the cemetery, you will also learn about the early history of Berrien County and its fascinating pioneers and the lives they lived – possibly on the same land you are currently living on.
-Students will learn how to research their own home’s history, how to research their own ancestors, and pioneering life in Berrien Springs in the early 1800s.
-This project will also teach students how to obtain VA headstones or plaques for veterans, particularly Civil War veterans, who are buried in the Long Lake Cemetery.
-External funding is presently being sought to ensure every pioneering child buried in this cemetery has the dignity of a headstone, and students will be involved in researching the lives of these children and writing the new headstone script.
+As you restore the cemetery, you will also learn about the early history of Berrien County and its fascinating early settlers and the lives they lived.
+Students will learn how to research their own home’s history, how to research their own ancestors, and early settler life in Berrien Springs in the early 1800s.
+This project will also teach students how to obtain VA headstones or plaques for veterans, particularly War of 1812 and Civil War veterans, who are buried in the Long Lake Cemetery.
+External funding is presently being sought to ensure the children buried in the children’s section have the dignity of a headstone.

 *Please note: it is important to make as informed a decision as possible when choosing your student's Community Resource classes.
 Most locations will allow a student to drop a class after one meeting, at no charge if it wasn't a good fit for the student, but not all.
 Some classes plan ahead based on the number that have signed up and have purchased materials, hired teachers, etc. and there might be a fee for class time or materials given to the student if the student drops after one or two meetings.
 The school cannot pay for classes that students do not complete, so choose wisely; if you do not take the class off of your student's schedule by the deadline, you may be asked to pay for the class time incurred prior to dropping the class.